gusaiani/vim-qasm/README.md

 ## Next Steps

-Fill out the syntax highlighting cases.
+Fill out all syntax highlighting cases.

-Make this an installable vim package.
+Make this an installable vim plugin.